status-im/nimbus-eth2/docs/the_nimbus_book/src/rest-api.md

 By default, only connections from the same machine are entertained.
 The port and listening address can be further configured through the options `--rest-port` and `--rest-address`.

+> **Warning:** If you are using a validator client with a Nimbus beacon node, and running a Nimbus version prior to `v1.5.5`,  then you will need to launch the node with the `--subscribe-all-subnets` option enabled (in addition to the `--rest` option).

 ## Some useful commands